Vivint Solar: The complete review and consumer guide

 One consumer noted that when agreeing to the Vivint contract, he was “never shown the full document.”
 Instead, the Vivint Sales Manager showed the consumer the first two pages of the contract on a tablet, then flipped to the last page to get the consumer’s signature agreeing to the contract.
 The consumer had no idea that the contract he signed consisted of more than those three pages and he was never provided with a physical copy of the contract or physical copies of the cancellation notice.

-While there is a lot of negative feedback about Vivint Solar, there are definitely some customers who have been happy with their service.
-Be sure to do your own research, and always read and understand the contract in full before committing to a solar lease or PPA.
+Despite all this, there are apparently some customers who have been happy with their service from Vivint.
+If you happen to live in a place with few solar installers and Vivint happens to be one of them - maybe you should consider them.
+Be sure to do your research, and always read and understand the contract in full before committing to a solar lease or PPA.

 For more information about solar leases and PPAs, read our complete guide to solar financing.